Palazzo da Lezze, Venice: History

-A small casino which served as a garden entrance at Rio della Sensa, across the Rio from the Scuola Vecchia, and adjacent to the Scuola Nuova della Misericordia was also designed by Longhena; it has been recently restructured with modern interiors.
+A small casino which served as a garden entrance at Rio della Sensa, across the Rio from the Scuola Vecchia, and adjacent to the Scuola Nuova della Misericordia was also designed by Longhena; it has been recently restructured with modern interiors by Filippo Caprioglio.

 The interior decorations once included a storied art collection and a frescoed ceiling by Tiepolo.
 These were either sold during the 18th century, or destroyed or looted after the fall of the Venetian Republic.

 The interior is now divided into apartments.